qinxuqiang/Semantic-movie-recommender/log.md

 rating dropdown?

+### Jun 16
+Integrated the recommendation function into a chatbot!
+Runs now on Gradio, needs a little bit tinkering

+Deployment on Hugging Space not successful yet, seemingly due to the Lang Graph structure.

 ### Jun 10:
 Create dataset TMDB 2000, adding 2000 newer movies (date ranging from Jan 2022 to Jun 2025)